HEADLIGHTER/Born2BeRoot-42/README.md

 # Born2BeRoot 42/21

-Developed for Debian so i'm not sure that it will run properly on CentOS distrubutive.
+Developed for Debian so i'm not sure that it will run properly on CentOS distributive.
 Anyway, PM me on Discord if its working on CentOS or you have a suggestion/issues: MMBHWR#0793

 # monitoring.sh script wip
 Known issues: 1) For some reason script display system information twice when you execute it with [$ ./monitoring.sh] but everything works pretty well while running by cron.
 I'll try to find a solution for this.